 The Office of Student Conduct seeks to educate students regarding their behavioral responsibilities as members of the University community and to ensure the process used to adjudicate matters of misconduct is consistent and fair-minded.
 Recognizing the uniqueness of each student, the conduct process is grounded in the Ignatian ideal of promoting the development of the whole person.
-The discipline process is educational and developmental in nature.
+The discipline process is educational and formative in nature.

 Statement of Philosophy